WindowsCommandPrompt/IPPTReady/README.md

         <li align = "justify">Implemented the user interface for the profile activity based on the initial conceptualized design made earlier</li>
         <li align = "justify">Ensured that the user profile information is extracted from the Firebase Firestore database from the correct collection and the correct document and then displaying the required information in the correct TextView(s) within the activity layout</li>
         <li align = "justify">Ensured that the user is able to exit the profile activity</li>
+        <li align="justify">Implemented a feature whereby the user is able to access the phone's local storage to update his or her account's profile picture</li>
+        <li align="justify">User is now able to delete his or her accounts from the Firebase Firestore</li>
       </ol>
     </td>
   </tr>